USDevOps/mywechat-slack-group/promotion/README.md

 Ask active members to help us promoting this slack group.

-Ask people to do it, only if they feel comfortable and suitable.
+Attention: avoiding doing that, when they don't feel comfortable and suitable.

 - Post real slack discussions to LinkedIn.
 And ask your connections to Join.